foundersandcoders/coursebook/src/workshops/git-terminal/index.md

 ---
-title: Git introduction
+title: Using Git in the terminal
-description: This workshop is an introduction to using Git for version control; GitHub for hosting a codebase and deploying a website; and the terminal for creating files and moving between directories.
+description: This workshop is an introduction to using Git from the terminal
 tags:
   - workshop
   - git